JaeSeok1218/Python/Network/README.md

 # Network Science

-**CS5486** is the title of Network Class from CS department in the University of Oklhoma.
+**CS5486** is the title of Network Class from CS department in the University of Oklahoma.

 ## Projects